fabric/fabric/sites/docs/upgrading.rst

 modern Fabric that might make upgrading worth your time.

 .. note::
-    These are all listed in the next section as well, so if you're already sold, just skip there.
-TK: double check that this is still true!
+    These are all listed in the rest of the doc too, so if you're already sold, just skip there.

 - Python 3 compatibility (specifically, we now support 2.7 and 3.4+);
 - Thread-safe - no more requirement on multiprocessing for concurrency;